Awesome

 Vim Filetype Formatter

 See our pre-configured languages and formatters.
 Don't like the defaults?
 Writing your own is easy!
-Each Vim filetype maps to one command-line command.
-This plugin supports any code formatter command as long as it:
+Each Vim filetype maps to one command.
+This plugin supports compatible Vim commands, or any command line code formatter as long as it:

 Requires Bash and a recent version of Vim or Neovim.